Table of Contents[Hide][Show]

 North Georgia Mountains

 The North Georgia mountains are an exceptional place to visit, with plenty of room to get outdoors and not be shoulder-deep in a queue waiting for your turn at an attraction.
 The towns of Young Harris and Hiawassee offer plentiful waterfalls, majestic mountain views and hikes, golf and a gorgeous place for horseback riding at Brasstown Stables.
+The best manmade whitewater rafting can be found in Columbus on the Alabama border.

 Consider a stay at the Brasstown Valley Resort for a rustic luxury getaway.
 The rocking chair-lined deck overlooking the Blue Ridge Mountains is a great way to destress and take in nature.
 Kids will love Hiawassee’s Splash Island at Ridge’s Resort.
 It has a huge outdoor inflatable wonderland with slides, swings and a bouncing platform.
 Adults can enjoy wine tasting at one of the stops on the Georgia Wine Highway, such as Crane Creek Vineyards in Young Harris.